Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

 \section{Introduction}

 Industrial restructuring — the transition of economies from heavy industry to higher-added-value sectors~\citep{tan2024toward} — is leading to declining demand for industrial products and overcapacity in energy-intensive industries in many countries.
-China’s steel and cement industries, for instance, have averaged 20-30\% overcapacity in the last decade, resulting in declining profitability and asset utilization~\citep{xie2023impact}.
-China’s aluminum smelters will confront substantial excess capacity in the near future, as China’s domestic aluminum demand is increasingly met by recycled aluminum (potentially fulfilling 70\% of future demand~\citep{li_when_2020}).
-Traditionally, this structural overcapacity is viewed as problematic, causing resource waste and economic risks~\citep{yu2020environmental}.
-Consequently, governments typically strive to eliminate overcapacity through policy measures~\citep{guo2022uncovering}, such as China’s Supply-Side Structural Reform (SSSR), which was initiated around 2016 to tackle massive industrial overcapacity.
+China's steel and cement industries, for instance, have averaged 20-30\% overcapacity in the last decade, resulting in declining profitability and asset utilization~\citep{xie2023impact}.
+At the same time, the deep decarbonization of these so-called ``hard-to-abate sectors'' requires structural shifts (e.g., increased recycling and electrification-driven technology substitution) that will exacerbate the overcapacity of existing primary (ore-based) production facilities~\citep{nilsson_industrial_2021, meng_technologies_2025, bataille_review_2018, wesseling_transition_2017}.
+Studies project massive overcapacity for China's aluminum smelters as recycled aluminum increasingly dominates supply (potentially fulfilling 70\% of future demand~\citep{li_when_2020, liu_stock_2013}).
+Traditionally, overcapacity is viewed as problematic, causing resource waste and economic risks~\citep{yu2020environmental}.
+Consequently, governments typically strive to eliminate overcapacity through policy measures~\citep{guo2022uncovering}, such as China's Supply-Side Structural Reform (SSSR), which was initiated around 2016 to tackle massive industrial overcapacity.